-- 2.26 A site will normally be considered available if the site is in the ownership of a developer or landowner who has expressed an intention to develop or sell land for development.
+- 2.26 A site will normally be considered available, based on the best information available if the site is in the ownership of a developer or landowner who has expressed an intention to develop or sell land for development.
 This will be ascertained primarily through the Call for Sites process, but also through targeted consultation with developers and landowners of identified sites. - 2.27 Sites with unresolved ownership problems such as multiple ownerships with no agreements, ransom strips, tenancies and covenants will not be considered available unless there is a reasonable prospect the constraints can be overcome.